-Sarah Freeze, MSW
+Sarah Freeze, LCSW

 Clinical Director, C.R.E.A.T.E.
 Outcomes Psychological Services

 I support children, teens, and adults in learning how to accept and feel comfortable as they are.
 My passion is helping my clients who are suffering from big or small life events find the relief they never thought was possible.

 I am driven to this work because I find it incredibly unfair that things happen to us in life, especially in childhood, that are out of our control.
 Yet, these are the moments and memories that shape our life’s trajectory and our capacity to live freely.

 I am queer and racial justice allied.
 Our unique backgrounds inform much about our experience and our path to healing.
 I am a therapist who focuses on the healing power of relationships.

 I take a trauma-informed approach, meaning I have an understanding of how trauma impacts the body, brain, and spirit.
 This knowledge guides our work together and acknowledges the nuances of the human experience during and after trauma.
 I am privileged to have been trained in a variety of evidence-based approaches.
 No single therapeutic intervention is best for everyone and I take great care in using research to inform which approach may be the best for you.